 • • •

 As a former fifth-generation Mormon, I have dedicated much of my Christian life to informing Christians about the beliefs and practices of pseudo-Christian religions (otherwise known as “cults”), as well as offering experienced advice on witnessing to members of such groups.
-And, yes, I do love and appreciate my Mormon relatives, friends, and acquaintances.
+(And, yes, I do love and appreciate my Mormon relatives, friends, and acquaintances.
 Well, I love them all.
-I appreciate less than half of them half as well as they deserve.
+I may appreciate less than half of them half as well as they deserve.)

-From May of 1992 until late-2016 I was on the staff of Summit Ministries.
+From May of 1992 until December of 2016 I was on the staff of Summit Ministries.
 At Summit I was an administrator, researcher, author, editor, and lecturer.
-I also founded and became the director Director and Resident Scholar of the Summit Oxford Study Centre, a Summit program that began in the autumn of 2008.
+I also founded and became the Director and Resident Scholar of the Summit Oxford Study Centre, a Summit program that began in the autumn of 2008.
 And I loved my work with our fantastic students, capable staff, and inspiring faculty!

-Along with authoring a variety of material on pseudo-Christian religions, Objectivism (so-called; the philosophy of Ayn Rand), the environmental convictions of alternative worldviews, religious pluralism, Islam, and abortion, I co-researched and co-authored (with David A. Noebel and J.F.
+Along with authoring a variety of material on pseudo-Christian religions, Objectivism (as it is so-called, the philosophy of Ayn Rand), the environmental convictions of alternative worldviews, religious pluralism, Islam, and abortion, I co-researched and co-authored (with David A. Noebel and J.F.
 Baldwin) the book Clergy in the Classroom: The Religion of Secular Humanism (Summit Press).
 (It was quite a task wading for six months through the writings of the signatories of the first two Humanist Manifestoes.
 I’m sure glad that is over.
-The subsequent therapy was fun, though.)
+The subsequent therapy was satisfying, though.)

 While Director of Summit’s Curriculum Department, I wrote and/or content-edited (in cooperation with highly dedicated and gifted team members) Summit’s video curriculum materials for junior high (Lightbearers Christian Worldview Curriculum) and high school (Understanding the Times Curriculum).
 While Director of Research I was involved with researching and lecturing and writing, as well as script-writing and interviews for Summit’s ever-increasing video library.

 At Summit Ministries’ various seminars, I have lectured on such topics as critical thinking, worldview analysis, pseudo-Christian religions, the New Age movement, Islam, moral relativism, the historicity of Jesus, and various social and intellectual aspects of culture.
-At Summit Oxford we address these and many, many more subjects.
+At Summit Oxford we addressed these and many, many more subjects.
 We continue to address them, and more, at the Oxford Study Centre!

 • • •

-Over the years I have come to believe that having a biblical Christian worldview is more than simply having good answers to hard questions, or simply being able to communicate one’s convictions to others.
-I’ve come to believe that having a biblical Christian worldview is nothing less than coming to share in God’s affections and aversions.
+Over the years I have come to believe that having a biblically based Christian worldview is more than only having good answers to hard questions, or simply being able to communicate one’s convictions to others.
+I’ve come to believe that having a biblically informed Christian worldview is nothing less than coming to share God’s affections and aversions.
 It is coming to desire what God desires and to despise what he despises.
-And this, I believe, is something to be seen not only in our words but in our works, not only in our heads but in our hands.
+And this, I believe, is something to be seen best in our words but in our works, not solely in our heads but in our hands and feet.
 It is essentially incarnate, something embodied.

-My family and I reside in a lovely village to the west of Oxford, England, and sometimes also in Colorado Springs, Colorado.
+My family and I reside west of Oxford, England, and sometimes in Colorado Springs, Colorado.